Last Updated: July 18, 2019

 The firm Whiteford, Taylor & Preston L.L.P represents the ASA, along with the majority of individual defendants.
 Mark Kleiman represents individual defendants Jasbir K. Puar and J. Kehaulani Kauanui.
 The Center for Constitutional Rights represents Steven Salaita.
 Palestine Legal provided legal and advocacy support to the ASA in the run-up to the vote and in the aftermath of the resolution’s success, as Israel advocacy organizations launched vigorous campaigns to punish the ASA and deter other academic organization from passing similar resolutions protesting Israeli policies.
-Read CCR’s press release on the lawsuit here.
+Read CCR’s case page with links to legal documents here.